KaranDagar/crystalvc/README.md

 ## Acknowledgements ##

 This work is supported by Microsoft Research through the Software Engineering Innovation Foundation grant, by the National Science Foundation under Grant# 0963757 and Grant #0937060 to the Computing Research Association for the CIFellows Project, by the National Science and Engineering Research Council Postdoctoral Fellowship, and by IBM through a John Backus Award.

+##Acknowledgements by Karan Dagar##

+FSE-2011-Crystal

+This repository contains information related to the tool Crystal, which helps developers learn about and prevent collaborative conflicts.
+The paper was presented at FSE, 2011.
+The tool was originally presented in this paper.(See the <a href="http://dl.acm.org/citation.cfm?id=2025187">Paper</a>.)

+This repository is not the original repository for this tool.
+Here are some links to the original project:

+The Original GitHub page for Crystal made by the authors of the tool.
+(See the <a href="https://github.com/brunyuriy/crystalvc">Original Github Page</a>.)

+In this repository, for Crystal you will find:

+:white_check_mark: Source code ( available)
+:white_check_mark: The original tool (available)
+:white_check_mark: Video presentation related to Crystal (available) This repository was constructed by Karan Singh Dagar (KaranDagar)under the supervision of Emerson Murphy-Hill.
+Thanks to Yuriy Brun , Reid Holmes , Michael D. Ernst and David Notkin for their help in establishing this repository.